Unlike a few decades back, today is electronic gadgets continue to shrink in space. Most of them are now smaller and faster.

 (You need to shield the PCB sensitive parts to ensure that no signal integrity issues come about)

 At last, you will need a reputable manufacturer that will develop your circuits.
 To get high-quality boards with no integrity issues, then you will have to find a renowned manufacturer.
-You need a manufacturer who will communicate everything with you.
+It would help if you had a manufacturer who will communicate everything with you.
 You need one who'll also offer you other helpful suggestions.